juanbelieni/juanbelieni.github.io/content/posts/creating-a-script-to-specify-command-aliases/index.md

 ---
-title: 'Creating a custom script to specify project script aliases'
+title: 'Creating a script to specify command aliases'
 tags:
 - Programming
 - Scripting
+- Terminal
 date: 2023-12-27
 ---

-For the most part of the programming projects I am working, I like to specify some aliases for common scripts.
+For the most part of the programming projects I am working, I like to specify some aliases for common terminal commands.
 Them problem is...
 I have never been satisfied on how to specify such aliases.
 On JavaScript projects with Node, it is possible to user the `package.json` scripts property, but this approach is obviously language-specific and cannot be used on other types of projects.

 On other languages, I usually _make_ the use of [GNU Make](https://www.gnu.org/software/make/), which can be not ideal for some specific cases, like when it is needed to specify arguments.
 In fact, [it is possible to pass arguments](https://stackoverflow.com/questions/2826029/passing-additional-variables-from-command-line-to-make), but it is still not the best solution for me, because I don't have the control over which parameters are allowed to be passed.
 I even tried to use Python with [argparse](https://docs.python.org/3/library/argparse.html) library directly one time, but they are totally overkill for this task.